Liyubov/bike-sharing/README.md

 For access to lime bike API insert phone_no to config.py and follow steps in lime_access.py (three manual steps required).

+Other open data on bikes system can be accessed on https://github.com/Liyubov/tidytuesday/tree/master/data/2019/2019-04-02

 ## Data Analysis
 src/analysis